 MSHN's Prevention Specialists are available to assist with SUD Prevention Provider needs, including but not limited to county prevention coalitions, prevention initiatives, professional and other trainings, and the Michigan Prevention Data System (MPDS).
-The prevention specialists are leads for parts of the region: MSHN-South (Sarah Andreotti), MSHN-West (Kari Gulvas), and MSHN-East (Jill Worden).
 Please contact the prevention specialist in your part of the region whenever possible to address any needs or concerns or call (517) 253-7525.

-Sarah Andreotti: Sarah.Andreotti@midstatehealthnetwork.org Kari Gulvas: Kari.Gulvas@midstatehealthnetwork.org Jill Worden: Jill.Worden@midstatehealthnetwork.org
+Sarah Andreotti: Sarah.Andreotti@midstatehealthnetwork.org Kari Gulvas: Kari.Gulvas@midstatehealthnetwork.org Sarah Surna: Sarah.Surna@midstatehealthnetwork.org